·

 You’ll see traditional rope-making, ride a mule-pulled cart to a private cenote, and enjoy a delicious local lunch included with your ticket.
 It’s one of the most immersive experiences near Merida.

 Once back in the city, head to La Negrita Cantina for casual drinks (and I mean causal), a lively courtyard, and free snacks with every order.
-There’s live music most nights — and yes, the dancing starts early.
+There’s live music most nights — and yes, the dancing starts early

 Day 3: Uxmal Ruins + Merida Like a Local

 Take a trip to Uxmal, one of the most impressive Maya archaeological sites in Mexico.
 It’s less touristy than Chichen Itza and just as awe-inspiring.
 You can self-drive or join a half-day guided tour that includes Uxmal and a nearby cenote.
+(Seriously, don’t miss these Mayan ruins!)

 Stop by Gorditas Doña Gorda for a quick, casual bite.
 These handmade gorditas are packed with flavor, and locals line up for the bean and cheese (my favorite) or pork fillings.

-Join a guided food tour with Eating with Carmen, one of my favorite tour companies in the Yucatán.
+For the afternoon, join a guided food tour with Eating with Carmen, one of my favorite tour companies in the Yucatán.
 You’ll sample a variety of authentic dishes, visit local markets, and get a behind-the-scenes look at Merida’s culinary culture.

 Wrap up your Merida trip with one last evening stroll through Paseo de Montejo or head back to Plaza Grande to soak in the city’s atmosphere one more time.